-Alt tags also improve accessibility as they allow people who use screen readers to understand images you have on the page.
+Alt tags also improve web accessibility as they allow people who use screen readers to understand the images you have on the page.

 It’s a good idea to use title attributes on your images as well.
 This is an HTML feature that allows you to provide additional information about the image.

 This does not mean you should fill it with a bunch of keywords!